 In contrast, Synthetic diamonds are man-made in a laboratory using high pressure and high temperature.
 Other terms sometimes used to describe synthetic diamonds include cultivated, cultured, man-made and lab-created.
 While the term synthetic may sometimes be associated by consumers with imitation products, synthetic diamonds are made of the same material as natural diamonds—pure carbon.
 Gem-quality diamonds grown in a lab can be chemically, physically and optically identical to naturally occurring ones.

 The Luxuria brand is owned by Stylabs Limited of New Zealand, a multi-award winning jewelry wholesaler of fine and fashion Jewellery.
-Stylabs has been offering diamond simulant rings in Singapore since 2016.
+Stylabs Jewellery is a diamond simulant Singapore specialist and has been offering diamond simulant rings in Singapore since 2016.

 Stylabs is a member of the Prestigious Jewellers and Watchmakers Association of New Zealand (JWNZ) and a professional member of the International Gemological Society (IGS), USA.

-Warranty & FREE shipping to Singapore and 30 countries
+Warranty & FREE shipping for simulated diamonds Singapore customers

-Luxuria® Diamonds stands behind its products by offering a 90 Day Limited Warranty on all diamond simulant engagement rings.
+Luxuria® Diamonds stands behind its products by offering a product warranty and a 30 day right of return on all diamond simulant engagement rings.

-Further, we offer FREE economy shipping on all fake diamond rings to the United States (USA), the United Kingdom (UK), Ireland, Australia and 30 other countries as well.
+Further, we offer FREE tracked shipping on all Luxuria Diamond simulant rings to customers located in Singapore, the United States (USA), the United Kingdom (UK), Ireland, Australia and 30 other countries as well.